ros-hybrid-behaviour-planner/rhbp_rl/README.md

 * **rl_config.py:** Container classes for parameters of DQN and exploration.

-###Ideas for changes in basic RL architecture:
+###Ideas for changes in basic RL architecture and codebase:
 - Refactor some things, see comments, todos and suggestions in code
 - (Not sure about that)Create a database module which will work with Input-transformer to provide a storage and history which can also be dumped into file if needed, this module will supply the training examples to neural network algorithm
 - Change nn_model_base to Abstract Approximator, make it an actual abstact class, see next points
-- Write an interface for DQN that will allow to use custom NNs for Q-Learning and training give the satisfaction
+- Write an interface for DQN that will allow to use custom NNs for Q-Learning and training

 For the genericness and higher flexibility with the application for deep learning to reinforcement learning the access to the deep model should be completely generic and not dependent on the actual implementation of the model.
 This includes usage of the different frameworks for deep learning.
 This creates a design question of what kind of interface can be created in order to completely abstract the usage of model my the agent.
 There is a number of functionale that is needed irregardless of specific architecture:
 - Prediction: this the main function, getting the infered values from the neural network.